Dirac plus Nambu Monopoles in the Standard Model: Summary

 We have explored how purely EM monopole configurations may arise in the SM.
 We do not expect such configurations to have well defined energy because of the singular nature of the Dirac monopole associated with the $U(1)_Y$ sector of the electroweak model.
 Barring this, we identified a configuration consisting of a single $U(1)_Y$ Dirac monopole which is linked via Z strings to three Nambu monopoles.
 This composite monopole carries six units ($12 \pi / e$) of EM magnetic charge in order to be compatible with the Dirac quantization condition in the presence of quarks.
 Although the Y and Nambu monopoles both carry $\theta_w$ dependent EM and Z magnetic charges, the end result leaves $\theta_w$ undetermined in the $SU(2)_L \times U(1)_Y/Z_2$ framework.
 We also show how this singular composite monopole gets regularized and obtains a finite, albeit superheavy mass, from embedding the SM in a GUT.
 In the second example a colored $U(1)_Y$ monopole merges with a single Nambu monopole to yield a composite topological structure carrying an EM magnetic charge of $4\pi/e$ as well as screened color magnetic charge.
 A third example consists of two Nambu monopoles and a single colored Dirac $U(1)_Y$ monopole and has EM magnetic charge $8\pi/e$.

-Before concluding let us note that models such as $SU(4)_c \times SU(2)_L \times SU(2)_R$~\cite{Pati:1974yy} and $SU(3)_c \times SU(3)_L \times SU(3)_R$ predict electric charge quantization~\cite{Lazarides:2019xai,Lazarides:2021tua}, but gauge coupling unification in these models is not automatic.
+Let us recall here that models such as $SU(4)_c \times SU(2)_L \times SU(2)_R$~\cite{Pati:1974yy} and $SU(3)_c \times SU(3)_L \times SU(3)_R$ predict electric charge quantization~\cite{Lazarides:2019xai,Lazarides:2021tua}, but gauge coupling unification in these models is not automatic.
 In this case the masses of the composite monopoles can lie in the multi-TeV range.
-Finally, it is worth stressing that these two models also predict the existence of topologically stable magnetic monopoles that respectively carry two and three Dirac quanta of magnetic charge, and which may be accessible at high energy colliders.
+It is worth stressing that these two models also predict the existence of topologically stable magnetic monopoles that respectively carry two and three Dirac quanta of magnetic charge, and which may be accessible at high energy colliders.

+Before concluding we offer some remarks regarding the observability of these composite monopoles at the LHC and future high energy colliders.
+The production cross section of a composite coherent quantum state including these composite monopole states is expected to be exponentially suppressed in Drell-Yan processes involving particle collisions~\cite{Mavromatos:2020gwk}.
+This is reminiscent of the exponential suppression in quantum mechanical tunneling.
+It has been argued that the magnetic analogue of the Schwinger mechanism could be exploited to significantly enhance the production cross sections of these extended structures and propel them in the observable range.
+With adequately strong magnetic fields the (dual) Schwinger mechanism may lead to an observable cross section for monopole pair production in heavy ion collisions~\cite{Gould:2021bre}.
+The MoEDAL experiment has recently presented the first results~\cite{Acharya:2021ckc} based on this idea.

+For the composite monopoles to be accessible at high energy colliders their mass should lie in the TeV range or so.
+This means that the $U(1)_Y$ component of the electroweak sector of the SM should be embedded in a unifying gauge symmetry such as $SU(3)_L \times SU(3)_R$, which may be broken at the TeV scale if we do not require gauge coupling unification of the left-right $SU(3)$ symmetries~\cite{Lazarides:2021tua,Kephart:2017esj}.
+For a discussion of monopoles in cosmic rays, see Ref.~\cite{Kephart:2017esj} and other references listed there.

 {\bf Acknowledgments.}\, {We thank Amit Tiwari for drawing the figures and P.Q.
 Hung and Nick Mavromatos for discussions.
 This work is supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``First Call for H.F.R.I.
 Research Projects to support Faculty Members and Researchers and the procurement of high-cost research equipment grant'' (Project Number: 2251).
 Q.S. is supported in part by the DOE Grant DE-SC-001380.
 T.V. is supported by the U.S. Department of Energy, Office of High Energy Physics, under Award DE-SC0019470 at ASU.}